Detailed guides to painful problems, treatments & moresitemap

 It’s not hard to imagine!
 Clearly there is a risk of hurting instead of helping.
 The physiology of adaptation may be impressive, but it’s just as clear that too much stress is injurious.
 And one person’s “just right” may well be the next person’s “too much.”

-We also now know, thanks to the last 20 years of pain science, that chronic pain is often a failure of nervous system itself.
-Many people with serious chronic pain problems — the same desperate patients who might try something riskier — are actually pathologically oversensitive.
-Pain can make us more sensitive to more pain.26 What happens if you “stress” a nervous system in that condition?
-Simple: the problem gets worse, not better.
+We also now know, thanks to the last 20 years of pain science, that chronic pain may often be due to a failure of nervous system itself.
+Many people with serious chronic pain problems — the same desperate patients who might try something riskier — are probably pathologically oversensitive.
+Pain can make us more sensitive to more pain.20 What happens if you “stress” a nervous system in that condition?
+The problem could get worse, not better.

 The safety of an aggressive treatment is something that should be tested thoroughly, to find out if the potential rewards outweigh the risks.
 Patients should be wary of overconfidence about these treatments.

-Therapy based on provoking an adaptive response has always been a reasonable notion to test, but the devil is in the details: what constitutes the “right” amount and kind of stress is extremely hard to determine — it probably depends on some genetics, for instance — and consequently the results of such therapies have generally always been inconsistent and mostly underwhelming… especially the popular ones.
+Therapy based on provoking an adaptive response has always been a reasonable hypothesis to experiment with, both clinically and scientifically.
+Unfortunately, there is a lot of devil is in the details: what constitutes the “right” amount and kind of stress is extremely hard to determine — it probably depends on some genetics, for instance — and consequently the results of such therapies have generally always been inconsistent and mostly underwhelming… especially the popular ones.
 Probably some conditions/people benefit from “toughening up” while others don’t.
 Your mileage will vary!

-Meanwhile, provocation therapies are also inherently risky, some of them much more so than others.
+Provocation therapies are inherently risky, some of them much more so than others.
 They are also usually among the more expensive therapeutic choices.

 About Paul Ingraham